labdao/docs/docs/welcome/welcome.md

 - Curated, opinionated, and best-in-class pipelines
 - Step-by-step guides for tools we support

-Check out our first toolset for Affinity Binding (including docking, scoring, and simulation).
+Check out our first toolset for [Small Molcule Binding Affinity Prediction](https://docs.labdao.xyz/affinity-prediction) (including docking, scoring, and simulation).

 Find out more about our tools on our [website](https://labdao.xyz/tools).